I'm a provider

 Guidance on Determining High Risk for Bleeding

-The ACCP guidelines on prevention of VTE in orthopedic surgery patients list the following general risk factors for bleeding:
+The American College of Chest Physicians (ACCP) guidelines on prevention of venous thromboembolism (VTE) in orthopedic surgery patients list the following general risk factors for bleeding:

 A clinical guideline from the American Academy of Orthopaedic Surgeons (2011) states:

 In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (total hip arthroplasty, total knee arthroplasty, hip fracture surgery), the ACCP guidelines are consistent with use of intermittent limb compression devices for 10-14 days after surgery.
 The ACCP suggestion on extended prophylaxis (up to 35 days) was a weak recommendation that did not mention limb compression devices as an option.